Avignon: The City the Popes Abandoned and Provence Refused to Forget

 Hours:

-Don't miss: The Grande Chapelle with its stunning frescoes, and the views from the palace terraces over the Rhône Valley.
+Don't miss: The Grande Chapelle frescoes and the terrace views over the Rhône Valley at sunset.

 Address: Rue Ferruce, 84000 Avignon